-Every business would benefit from using the guidelines presented throughout the Hurricane Handbook - simply use your common sense in "converting" the guidelines from home use to business use.
+Every business would benefit from using the guidelines presented throughout the Hurricane Handbook by converting the guidelines from home use to business use.
 Then, make your emergency preparation plan, share it with your employees and make sure everyone participates in practicing the plan before it must be used in a real weather emergency.